What Now? Network

 Plenty of research has shown that students who can align their interests and abilities with something bigger than themselves are more likely to be happy, excellent in their work, comfortable with uncertainty, and resilient.
 Purpose-oriented students are, simply put, more likely to thrive in complex, challenging, and diverse environments—those like Duke.
-This fall, the Kenan Institute for Ethics and Trinity College will launch a new network of interrelated seminars designed to help incoming Duke students develop the tools and capacities to thrive, here and beyond.
+In the fall of 2018, the Kenan Institute for Ethics and Trinity College launched a new network of interrelated seminars designed to help incoming Duke students develop the tools and capacities to thrive, here and beyond.

 The What Now network of first-year seminars creates a community organized around (really!) big questions and building the skills to not only begin to answer them but live better in the process.
 Through the network, you’ll take a seminar led by engaged faculty.
 You’ll also regularly connect with students and faculty in related courses.
 By taking one course, you’ll have access to a wider array of ideas and students than is usually possible in a single seminar.

 You take a seminar in the fall or spring of your first year.
-We’re offering six (6) first-year seminars (89S) in the fall and four (4) in the spring.
+We’re offering first-year seminars (89S) in both the fall and spring semesters.
 Enrollment for these is open—sign up for the one you want.